 ride and have fun.
 But for those of you who want to

-participate in the "Tour of Idaho," best of luck and
+participate in the Tour of Idaho best of

 welcome to the best motorcycle adventure community in the world.
 Here's

 Tour of Idaho participants must attempt the route in small groups - no more than three - without any support.
 No friends, family members, significant others or erstwhile Tour riding partners anywhere close to the route.
 No help with navigation or anything else via any else via phone call or any other form of communication.
 If something breaks or goes wrong you can't call someone to bail you out if you intend to continue.
 Tour riders have 10 trail days to finish but are allowed (and very strongly advised) to take a day off in Pocatello.
 No other off days are allowed1.

 No support is a core principle of the Tour.
 You are not permitted to ship anything to a location along the route or prearrange fuel drops.
 You may not prearrange or call for any assistance.
 While it is perfectly acceptable (and advised) that you patronize businesses along the way you may not seek assistance with supplies or maintenance beyond this.
 You must either carry everything that you intend to use with you or purchase it along the way.
 Put simply, no outside help and no supply drops.
 If another team is on the route at the same time as your team you should take care to minimize any interaction.
 Overlapping tracks will invite scrutiny.